OOPA2018/syllabus/README.md

   * Can you make it more efficient?
   * Will the code be understandable to someone else?
   * Yoursef in a months time?

 Speak with others and discuss but do not copy directly
   * Don’t neglect the collaborative aspect - most of the professional development is done in teams.

- Consult [learning materials](#learning-materials) when you're stuck or need to clarify some concepts, **but** always prioritise coding-time when studying - don't fool yourself that you're learning how to code by reading lecture notes or a book on C# without touching the keyboard
+Consult [learning materials](#learning-materials) when you're stuck or need to clarify some concepts, **but** always prioritise coding-time when studying - don't fool yourself that you're learning to code by reading lecture notes or a book on C# for two hours without touching the keyboard even once.

 ## Homework/Projects